Whole Farm Water

 Climate Change Adaptation for Farmers

-As a USDA Climate Hub Post-doc Fellow, my current work focuses on adaptation to climate change at the farm scale, reflecting the complex nature of environmental and social change.
+As a USDA Climate Hub Research Fellow, my current work focuses on adaptation to climate change at the farm scale, reflecting the complex nature of environmental and social change.
 I serve with the Northeast Climate Hub, where I focus on developing outreach and applied, mixed method research that serves the needs of land managers and agricultural advisers.
-I am currently working on two national surveys of USDA service center staff, specifically staff from the Farm Service Agency (FSA, n = 4,586, response rate 43%) and Natural Resource Conservation Service (NRCS, survey in progress).
+With my collaborators, I recently completed two national surveys of USDA service center staff, specifically staff from the Farm Service Agency (FSA) and Natural Resource Conservation Service (NRCS).
 The project looks at agency staff perceptions of climate change, and their professional use of weather and climate information.
-I am also collaborating with partners at the University of Vermont and University of Massachusetts Amherst to interview 30 farmers in VT and MA.
-Interview topics involved perceptions of climate risk in relationship to farm management choices, and the time horizons used by farmers for planning farm risk managment activities.
+Simultaneously, I am also collaborating with partners at the University of Vermont and University of Massachusetts Amherst to interview farmers in VT and MA.
+Interview topics involved perceptions of climate risk in relationship to farm management choices, and the time horizons used by farmers for planning farm risk management activities.

 Farmers and Community Food Security

 Hunger is an issue of growing concern nationwide, and farmers can play a critical role in helping individuals and families gain access to healthy, fresh, locally produced food.
 By better understanding how and why farmers work to address hunger in communities, Extension professionals can better support them to achieve the dual goals of food security and farm viability.
 You can read more in this article in the Journal of Extension.